ueberdosis/tiptap/docs/overview/upgrade-guide.md

 yarn add @tiptap/vue-2 @tiptap/starter-kit
 ```

-## Keep tiptap v2 up to date
+## Keep Tiptap v2 up to date
-We are constantly releasing updates to tiptap.
+We are constantly releasing updates to Tiptap.
 Did you know there’s an easy-to-use command to update your dependencies with Yarn?

 ```bash
 yarn upgrade-interactive